Me and Julio Down by the Schoolyard

-"Me and Julio Down by the Schoolyard" is a song by American singer-songwriter Paul Simon.
-It was the second single from his second, self-titled studio album (1972), released on Columbia Records.
+"Me and Julio Down by the Schoolyard" is a song by the American singer-songwriter Paul Simon.
+It was the second single from his second album, Paul Simon (1972), released on Columbia Records.

-Lyrical subject
+Background

-In a July 20, 1972, interview for Rolling Stone, Jon Landau asked Paul Simon: "What is it that the mama saw?
+"Me and Julio Down by the Schoolyard" begins with "mama pajama" visiting the police station after seeing something that was "against the law".
+In an interview for Rolling Stone, Jon Landau asked Paul Simon: "What is it that the mama saw?
 The whole world wants to know."
-Simon replied "I have no idea what it is...
+Simon replied: "I have no idea what it is...
 Something sexual is what I imagine, but when I say 'something', I never bothered to figure out what it was.
 Didn't make any difference to me."

-Simon described the song as "a bit of inscrutable doggerel" in an October 2010 interview, while the "radical priest" has been interpreted as a reference to Daniel Berrigan, who was featured on the cover of Time on January 25, 1971, near when the song was written.
-The song mentions "Rosie, the queen of Corona", referring to Corona, a neighborhood in Queens near where Simon grew up.
+Simon described the song as "a bit of inscrutable doggerel".
+The mention of a "radical priest" has been interpreted as a reference to Daniel Berrigan; Berrigan had been featured on the cover of Time on January 25, 1971, near when the song was written.
+The song mentions "Rosie, the queen of Corona"; Corona is a neighborhood in Queens near where Simon grew up.
+Airto Moreira played a cuica after Simon asked him to find an instrument that resembled a human voice.

+Critical reception

-Record World said that the "effervescent tune tells of growing up absurd in Queens," and called the song "a sheer delight."
+Record World said that the "effervescent tune tells of growing up absurd in Queens" and called the song "a sheer delight".
+Cashbox selected "Me and Julio Down by the Schoolyard" as one of their "Picks of the Week" in the April 1, 1972 edition.

-Recording

-The percussion sound in the song, unusual for American pop, was created with a cuica, a Brazilian friction drum instrument often used in samba music.

 Music video

-In 1988, Simon released a music video for the song to promote his greatest hits compilation Negotiations and Love Songs.
-The video was filmed at Mathews-Palmer Park in Hell's Kitchen, which was standing in for Halsey Junior High School in Forest Hills, Queens, the neighborhood in which Simon grew up and met Art Garfunkel in high school.
-Many of the children featured in the video were from that same school; Kia Jeffries, who sang on Simon's The Rhythm of the Saints album and cast the video, had attended as well.
+In 1988, Simon released a music video for "Me and Julio Down by the Schoolyard" to promote his greatest hits compilation Negotiations and Love Songs.
+It was filmed at Mathews-Palmer Park in Hell's Kitchen, which was standing in for Halsey Junior High School in Forest Hills, Queens, the neighborhood in which Simon grew up and met Art Garfunkel in high school.
+Many of the children featured in the video were from that same school; Kia Jeffries, who sang on Simon's album The Rhythm of the Saints (1990) and cast the video, had attended as well.

-It features an introduction by hip-hop MC's (and then-fellow Warner Bros.
+It features an introduction by hip-hop MCs (and then-fellow Warner Bros.
 Records label mates) Big Daddy Kane and Biz Markie.
 Main Source member Large Professor also makes a cameo towards the end.
 The video depicts adults interacting with the youth of an inner-city schoolyard.
 It shows Simon playing basketball and stickball with the children, and it also features basketball player Spud Webb, baseball player Mickey Mantle, and football coach-commentator John Madden giving tips to young athletes.